Cuddling-Encouraged-heavily-Dnc/CALL-OUT./README.md

  (DO NOT FUCKING HARASS THEM, THIS IS SIMPLY TO SPREAD AWARENESS SLIGHTLY INCASE U DONT WANT TO DEAL WITH SOMEONE WHO TAKES HEAVY HEAVY INSPO .
 U MAY BLOCK THEM . do not be mean . do not whisper them . do not bother them . they were kind (eunoia only the other jst went offline so i blocked) but just didnt listen .
 THANK YOU.)

  bro this better be the last time i gotta say, i didnt make this for anyone to hunt these people down. especially since 2 of these people copied me a while ago by now. and im a bit over it by now but still wanted to atleast WARN OTHERS .
 THIS IS JUST BECAUSE I WANTED TO MAKE IT OKAYY, PLSPLS dont take it the wrong way . ok bye p

+ (I WILL DELETE THIS SOMETIME . !! just warning.)